 National Indigenous Peoples Day is a day recognizing and celebrating the cultures and contributions of the First Nations, Inuit and Métis Indigenous peoples of Canada.
-We’ve rounded up 10 Indigenous children’s authors to celebrate and open the conversation around Indigenous peoples.
-No need to wait until June 21 though, these books can be read year-round!
+We’ve rounded up 10 Indigenous children’s authors to celebrate and open the conversation around Indigenous culture.
+No need to wait until June 21st, these books can be read all year-round!

 By: Aviaq Johnston